Fishing

 Records and Contacting Us

-as to numbers, but we are seeing larger salmon more often now.
-It is now a fact
+but we are seeing larger salmon more often now.
+It is

 when they take your fly.